Last updated on April 18th, 2018 at 02:41 pm

 Bird of paradise, orchids, and other flowers decorate the walking trails that lead from cabaña to cabaña.
 In the hotel’s main lobby, I received a welcome drink as the staff described the lay of the land, explained what amenities were included, and answered my various questions.

 I was then taken to my standard room, which featured a queen-sized bed, extra large shower, and thick dark wood furniture.
 I found a waffle-cotton robe and slippers in the closet as well.
 The bedroom was decorated with an elegant minimalist style.
 The wide windows are allowed to speak for themselves and show off the natural beauty of the Peruvian cloud forest.

 Strolling along the walking trails surrounding the hotel grounds, I found a shallow fountain and shaded benches inviting me to stop and relax.
-Although the rest of the town is just a few minutes’ walk away, the property seems isolated and quiet among the thick tropical vegetation.
+Although the rest of the town is just a few minutes’ walks away, the property seems isolated and quiet among the thick tropical vegetation.
 Some of the superior and deluxe guest rooms are separated from other guest rooms and feature private yards and outdoor Jacuzzi tubs.

 The center of the hotel property seems to be oriented around the outdoor swimming pool.
 There are tea and cookies served each afternoon by the pool.
 There’s also a Jacuzzi surrounded by shady trees, a changing room, and showers.
 Plus, guests can enjoy a spa treatment or massage at the adjacent spa.

 The Inkaterra Machu Picchu Pueblo Hotel also offers currency exchange, an internet cafe, a bar, and a restaurant.
 The restaurant serves breakfast, lunch, and dinner, and the bar serves up great Pisco Sours.
 I sat down to dinner and was pleasantly surprised by the elegance of the restaurant, with its low lighting, wide windows, and well-mannered waitstaff.